Program Overview

-The intestinal and multivisceral transplant fellowship requires completion of general surgery residency program.
-The program is a full one-year of clinical and research fellowship designed for trainees who are seeking training in intestinal and multivisceral transplantation including a different combination of en bloc visceral organs such as stomach, duodenum, small bowel, pancreas and liver.
-During the fellowship period, trainees will participate in the management of both the adult and pediatric intestinal and multivisceral recipients.
+The intestinal and multivisceral transplant fellowship requires completing the general surgery residency program.
+It is a full one-year clinical and research fellowship designed for trainees seeking training in intestinal and multivisceral transplantation, including a different combination of en blocs visceral organs such as the stomach, duodenum, small bowel, pancreas, and liver.
+During the fellowship period, trainees will participate in the management of both adult and pediatric intestinal and multivisceral recipients.

 - Allograft Immunogenicity and induction of tolerance